 What is the course about?

 Introducing and exploring some key concepts from the Tibetan relaxation and yoga tradition of Kum Nye.
 The Tibetan yoga tradition is a system to promote healing and energy, opening awareness to a point where meditation is spontaneous and effortless.
-This will be a practical introduction to some of the key exercises and themes.
+This class offers a practical introduction to some of the key exercises and themes.

 What will we cover?

 We will explore some primary concepts from the Kum Nye Tibetan Yoga Tradition, including massage, movement exercises, breathing exercises, visualisations, and meditation.

 By the end of this course you should be able to...

 - Appreciate the importance of relaxation in relation to awareness

 - Perform a basic self massage safely and independently

 - Discuss the integration of mind with the body and contrast this with our usual experience of ourselves

 - Experience a chanting practice to invigorate and awaken inner energies